 So it doesn't run your story, but you still get paid, at least a little.
 Kill fees average about 25 percent of what you would have been paid had your article been published.
 There are no hard-and-fast rules, and the exact percentage can depend upon publication.
 National magazines tend to pay more than local weekly newspapers, but the fee is often negotiable.

 A Kill Fee Protects the Publisher, Too

 You might not think that money out of pocket in exchange for no product protects the publisher, but this is often the case.
-It provides the company with an easy it's contracted to purchase and publish your finished product but it really doesn't want it – better to part with a mere percentage than the full agreed-upon amount.
+It provides the company with an easy out when it's contracted to purchase and publish your finished product but it really doesn't want to – better to part with a mere percentage than the full agreed-upon amount.
 This might happen if you don't quite deliver the quality that the editor was anticipating.
 It doesn't run the piece, but it spends only a fraction of the cost.

 A word of warning, however: Some publishers include escape clauses in contracts or agreements that allow them to dodge a kill fee if you produce substandard work.

 This, of course, can create a hotbed of dispute.
 Who's to say it was substandard?
 You think it's great.
 Maybe the publisher just preferred to run something else so it said your work was substandard to save a few dollars.
 Read the fine print of your contract.
 Make sure you understand exactly when and under what circumstances you're entitled to a kill fee.